 the document the user currently is.
 Note that there aren’t any HTML

-elements whose default role is alert
+elements whose default role is alert, so this requires the

-for scripts to change the role
+to change the role attribute, by adding support for the

-method.
-On the
+setAttribute method.
+On the JavaScript side, this just

 Node.prototype.setAttribute = function(attr, value) {